shader-slang/slang/docs/user-guide/08-compiling.md

 It is allowed, and indeed common, for a translation unit to contain only a single source unit.
 For example, when adapting an existing codebase with many `.hlsl` files, it is appropriate to compile each `.hlsl` file as its own translation unit.
-A modernized codebase might decide to compile multiple `.slang` files in a single directory as a single translation unit.
+A modernized codebase that uses modular `include` feature as documented in [Modules and Access Control](/user-guide/modules) might decide to compile multiple `.slang` files in a single directory as a single translation unit.

 The result of compiling a translation unit is a module in Slang's internal intermediate representation (IR).
+The compiled module can then be serialized to a `.slang-module` binary file and loaded/imported just as `.slang` files.

-### Entry Points
+## Entry Points

 A translation unit / module may contain zero or more entry points.
 Slang supports two models for identifying entry points when compiling.

-#### Entry Point Attributes
+## Entry Point Attributes

 By default, the compiler wll scan a translation unit for function declarations marked with the `[shader(...)]` attribute; each such function will be identified as an entry point in the module.
 Developers are encouraged to use this model because it directly documents intention and makes source code less dependent on external compiler configuration options.

-#### Explicit Entry Point Options
+### Explicit Entry Point Options

 For compatibility with existing code, the Slang compiler also supports explicit specification of entry point functions using configuration optiosn external to shader source code.
 When these options are used the compiler will *ignore* all `[shader(...)]` attributes and only use the explicitly-specified entry points intead.

-### Shader Parameters
+## Shader Parameters

 A translation unit / module may contain zero or more global shader parameters.
 Similarly, each entry point may define zero or more entry-point `uniform` shader parameters.